zheminzhou/EToKi/README.md

   -l MIN_FRAG_LEN, --min_frag_len MIN_FRAG_LEN
                         [DEFAULT: 50 ] Minimum length of a fragment.
   -x INTERGENIC, --intergenic INTERGENIC
-                        [DEFAULT: 50,500] Call alleles in intergenic region if the distance between two closely located loci fall within the range defined by the two numbers.
+                        [DEFAULT: -1,-1 ] Call alleles in intergenic region if the distance between two closely located loci fall within the range defined by the two numbers.
+Suggest to use 50,500.
+This is diabled by default with minus numbers.
-  --merging_prop MERGING_PROP
+  --overlap_prop OVERLAP_PROP
-                        [DEFAULT: 0.5 ] Given two hits, if <merging_prop> of
+                        [DEFAULT: 0.5 ] Given two hits, if <overlap_prop> of
-                        their regions overlap, and the sequence identities of one hits is <mergine_error> than the other.
+                        their regions overlap, and the sequence identities of one hits is <overlap_iden> lower than the other.
 The hit with lower identities will be removed.
-  --merging_error MERGING_ERROR
+  --overlap_iden OVERLAP_IDEN
-                        [DEFAULT: 0.05 ] Given two hits, if <merging_prop> of
+                        [DEFAULT: 0.05 ] Given two hits, if <overlap_prop> of
-                        their regions overlap, and the sequence identities of one hits is <mergine_error> than the other.
+                        their regions overlap, and the sequence identities of one hits is <overlap_iden> lower than the other.
 The hit with lower identities will be removed.
-  --max_dist MAX_DIST   [DEFAULT: 300 ] Consider two closely located hits as
+  --max_dist MAX_DIST   [DEFAULT: 300 ] Consider two closely located hits as a
-                        a synteny block if their coordinates in both queried genomes and reference genes are seperated by no more than <max_dist> bps.
+                        synteny block if their coordinates in both queried genomes and reference gene are seperated by no more than <max_dist> bps.
   --diag_diff DIAG_DIFF
                         [DEFAULT: 1.2 ] Consider two closely located hits as a synteny block if, after merged, its covered region in the queried genome is no more than <diag_diff> folds of the region in the reference gene.
-  --max_diff MAX_DIFF   [DEFAULT: 200 ] Consider two closely located hits as
+  --max_diff MAX_DIFF   [DEFAULT: 200 ] Consider two closely located hits as a
-                        a synteny block if, after merged, the lengths of its covered regions in the queried genome and in reference gene are differed by no more than <max_diff> bps.
+                        synteny block if, after merged, the lengths of its covered regions in the queried genome and the reference gene are differed by no more than <max_diff>
+                        bps.
  ~~~~~~~~~~

 ## hierCC - generate hierarchical clusters from cgMLST profiles